 It seems the dairy industry objected to the word “butter” being used for anything other than the dairy product.
 In response, legislation was passed requiring peanut butter to be called “Peanut Paste”.
 South Australia and Western Australia introduced a similar requirement, but in New South Wales, Victoria and Tasmania “Peanut Butter” remained in use.
 More

-King Kullen, the Price Wrecker, opens in Long Island, New York.
+King Kullen, the Price Wrecker, opened in 1930 in Long Island, New York.
 King Kullen is recognized by the Smithsonian Institute as America’s first supermarket although the business did not use that term.
 It offered mass merchandising, with a high-volume, low margin model.
 The founder, Michael Cullen, was a branch manager at Kroger Grocery & Bakery Co. in Illinois who, having his vision rejected by his employers, decided to go it alone.
 His venture was immensely successful.
+More

 For several generations of Australians, a visit to Coles Cafeteria was the highlight of a trip to the city.
-The first Coles Cafeteria was opened in Store No. 12 – the flagship store and company headquarters constructed in Melbourne’s Bourke Street.
-It was Australia’s first in-store cafeteria.
+Coles’ first cafeteria was opened in Store No. 12 – the flagship store and company headquarters constructed in Melbourne’s Bourke Street.
+Coles claimed it was Australia’s first in-store cafeteria, although other retailers including Boans in Perth had earlier provided tea rooms.